GSmithApps/hindent/README.md

 # Parsing Spec

-- the first line should have no indents
-- the last line should be blank
+- the parser/transpiler will put a new line after the source code to ensure the final dedent is correct
 - any amount of whitespace that contributes to a blank line (other than the last line) should be replaced with a single new line character.
 For example, `\n\n\n` should be replaced with `\n`, and `\n   \n` should also be replaced with `\n`
+- lines that start with `;` are comments and will be ignored
 - calculate the number of spaces each line starts with.
 - Then divide by 2 to determine the indentation level
 - then, for each line find the difference in indentation level